 Day 2 Belgrade - Rajac (280 km) (B, L, D)

-Today we drive to the wine region of Negotin, situated in the three-border area where Serbia, Romania, and Bulgaria meet, in the easternmost part of the country.
-It is known for its winemaking tradition of more than seven centuries.
+Today, we drive to the wine region of Negotin, situated in the three-border area where Serbia, Romania, and Bulgaria meet, in the easternmost part of the country.
+It is known for its wine-making tradition of more than seven centuries.
 The Negotin region is covered by hectares upon hectares of fertile vineyards.
 To preserve the thousands of tones of wine they produced every year, people all over the Negotin region used to build “pivnice”, wine villages with hundreds of cellars used only for wine production and storage.
-They were built from chiseled rocks, wooden beams, or timber frames, with a portion of each structure dug into the ground to preserve wine temperature.
+They were built from chiseled rocks, wooden beams, or timber frames, with a portion of each structure dug into the ground to preserve the wine temperature.
 Arriving in the village of Rajac, we start our wine tasting and traditional food pleasure from Pimnica Peric.
 In this family-owned small winery, besides other varieties of wine, we will taste the unique red wine Zacinjak, found only in this region.
 After the check-in and small orientation walk, on your own, you can explore more of these cellars all around the village.
-The village of Rajac is a unique complex of approximately 250 wine cellars built from the 18th to the early 20th Century.
-Tonight we have dinner in Vinarija Raj.
-We taste primarily Red Tamjanika, White Tamjanika, Game… Overnight.
+The village of Rajac is a unique complex of approximately 250 wine cellars built from the 18th to the early 20th century.
+Tonight, we have dinner in Vinarija Raj.
+We taste primarily Red Tamjanika, White Tamjanika, Game…, etc. Overnight.

 Day 3Rajac - Negotin – Rogljevo - Rajac (60 km) (B, L)